 Tech makes a big difference for job seekers.

-Technology is developing on the job-search side, too.
-Search tools are getting smarter, helping dental hygienists, dental assistants and dental nurses find jobs.
+Just like patient scheduling is becoming an automated process, other technology is developing on the job-search side, too.
+Search tools are getting smarter, helping dental hygienists, dental assistants, and dental nurses find jobs.
 As tools get smarter, job seekers will move away from dental temp agencies in favor of more high-tech options.
 Smart search engines will draw from sources around the web.
 They’ll find jobs that human job seekers might not and alert users to prospects.

 What is technology doing for dental jobs now?